-The value Z depends on the curve size as follows:

-Curve Size Z

-ECC 256 32 bytes

-ECC 384 48 bytes

-ECC 512 64 bytes

-The key elements may be initialized in any order.
-As with private keys, the GENERATE PUBLIC KEY PAIR command may be used to automatically update the public key values, or the keys may be generated outside the secure element and then updated by using PUT DATA- Private Key commands to initialize the CRT components of the key, which can be done in any order.
+The keys may be automatically updated by ASE internal process, or the keys may be generated outside the secure element.

-L.5.4.5 Private keys
+L.4.2.5 Private keys

 Private keys are used for public key cryptographic operations of M2M applications, such as generation of digital signatures, sensitive data decryption, and asymmetric scheme mutual authentication.